adarschwarzbach/FantasyBet/README.md

 - Real-time odds from the Odds API
 - User authentication using Firebase Auth
 - Integration with Firestore for data storage
+- Other features, including browsing available sports events, tracking betting history and account balance, and more.

 ## Screenshots